-In the example shown, we simply want to "mark" or "flag" records where the color is either red OR green.
-In other words, we want to check cells in column B, and then take action when they contain the word "red" or "green".
+In the example shown, we want to mark or "flag" records where the color is red OR green.
+In other words, we want to check the color in column B, and then leave a marker (x) if we find the word "red" or "green".
 In D6, the formula were using is:

-This snippet will return TRUE if the value in B6 is either "red" OR "green" and FALSE if not.
+OR will return TRUE if the value in B6 is either "red" OR "green", and FALSE if not.
 This result is returned directly to the IF function as the logical_test argument.
 The color in B6 is "red" so OR returns TRUE:

 Increase price if color is red or green

-For example, say you want to increase the price of red and green items only by 15%.
-In that case, you could use this formula in column E to calculate a new price:
+For example, let's say you want to increase the price of red and green items only by 15%.
+In that case, you can use the formula in column E to calculate a new price: